 Marathon Petroleum’s cash flow

-In 9M17, Marathon Petroleum (MPC) generated around $3.9 billion in cash flow from operations.
-The company had cash outflows of $2.2 billion in the form of an addition to plant, property, and equipment (or PPE) and acquisitions, as well as $0.6 billion in the form of dividends.
-The acquisition outflow was related to purchase of the Ozark pipeline by MPLX (MPLX).
+In the first quarter, Marathon Petroleum (MPC) had $1623 million in cash from operations.
+The company had cash outflows of $1241 million in the form of an addition to PEE (plant, property, and equipment) and $354 million in the form of dividends.